Overview of RCRA Online Training

 Enroll Today for the 4 Hour RCRA Hazardous Waste Generator Online Training!

-HAZWOPER-OSHA offers a 4-hour RCRA Hazardous Waste Generator online training course designed for individuals seeking training and certification for work in compliance with EPA regulations (40 CFR Part 261 and 40 CFR Part 262) for handling and management of hazardous waste.
+We offer a 4-hour RCRA Hazardous Waste Generator online training course and an RCRA Hazardous Waste Generator Refresher online training designed for individuals seeking training and certification for work in compliance with EPA regulations (40 CFR Part 261 and 40 CFR Part 262) for handling and management of hazardous waste.
 This includes hazardous waste generators; supervisors; owners and operators of treatment, storage, and disposal facilities; and environmental compliance specialists among many others.

 - EPA.
 (2020a, May 26, updated).
 Resource Conservation and Recovery Act (RCRA) Overview.
 What is RCRA?
 Website. https://www.epa.gov/rcra/resource-conservation-and-recovery-act-rcra-overview#whatisrcra

 - EPA.
 (2020b, May 14, updated).
 Resource Conservation and Recovery Act [RCRA] Laws and Regulations.
 Website. https://www.epa.gov/rcra